brittanyhailee/automated_labeling/README.md

   * torch

 ### Necessary Downloads:
 If you don't have it already, install Python [here](https://www.python.org/downloads/).
+Usually, installing Python also installs pip (Package Installer for Python) onto your system and is the case for downloading Python version 3.4 and later versions by default.

 Using **pip**:
 * `pip install transformers pandas numpy torch`